- CUSHR Faculty

 Ronald Gimbel, Ph.D.

 Associate Professor, Department of Public Health Sciences, College of Behavioral, Social and Health Sciences

 As the chair of the Department of Public Health Sciences, Dr. Ronald Gimbel facilitates education and research partnerships with health systems.
 He brings to the Coordinating Council many years of experience leading research within a health care system.
-He also serves a mentor for the Embedded Scholars program and is actively coordinating research projects with the Greenville Health System to improve clinical outcomes and community health.
+He also serves a mentor for the Embedded Scholars program and is actively coordinating research projects with Prisma Health–Upstate to improve clinical outcomes and community health.